Vantiq/vantiq-extension-sources/camelAssemblies/src/main/resources/vantiqNotes/azure_servicebus_sink.md

 }
 ```

-the message send across the Azure Service Bus will contain the `headers` as specfied, but the message body will be
+the message send across the Azure Service Bus will contain the `headers` as specified, but the message body will be
 the string _I am a property value_.
 The property name `someProp` will not be present.

 If you were to send the same message, but it had two properties: